isabella-projects/angular-academy/README.md

     <img src="https://i.imgur.com/YlGrpaq.png" width="800px" height="auto">
 </div>

-# 🌐 Angular Excercises v18 - New & Old version
+# 🌐 Angular Excercises v18 - Demo Projects & Excercises

 # 📝 Description

-## ⚡ Exploring Angular features by trying out all the core elements with excercises.
+## ⚡ Exploring Angular features by trying out all the core elements with excercises and demo projects.

+## 📌 This repository includes the NEWEST version of Angular - 17+ and OLD version < 16.

 ### 💡 What did I learn through this and published in this repository?